 GP Surveyors are proud to be a progressive company, supporting equal pay and employing a surveying team made up of 50% females.
-To mark the centenary of women in surveying, we would like to celebrate our incredible female surveyors and the work they do.
+To mark International Women’s day, we would like to celebrate our incredible female surveyors and the work they do.

 We asked the team what they enjoyed about the profession and here’s what they said:

 ‘The experience I have as a mum of two re-entering the world of surveying has been refreshing.
 I qualified in 2002 and although there were plenty of female surveyors, I found there to be a negative attitude towards flexible working.
 Fast forward to 2016 when I joined GP Surveyors, having recently returned to the profession following a maternity career break, and the situation could not be more different.
 I was able to return to a profession I have worked and trained hard for, on terms that facilitate a good work/ life balance.
 I am also able to do the morning school run, which was important to me.

 As a Senior Surveyor, I enjoy helping the team grow in confidence and knowledge.
 The whole team works so well and closely together and although we uphold a professional standard, the office environment is very relaxed and enjoyable.
 It is a pleasure to be part of the team at GP Surveyors.’